The 12th Chair

 - All design submissions are not just design concepts only but also imply an intention for the designs to be physically constructed or built.

-- Competition entrants are prohibited from sale, assignment or transfer of any of their submission rights to a third party.
+- Competition entrants are prohibited from sale, assignment or transfer of any of their submission rights to a third party for the purposes of this competition.
+All entries will be accepted as content prepared bona fide by the entrant that has made the submission.

 - No entrants or participants shall receive or be entitled to receive any payment in any form for submission or for granting the Constitution Hill Trust any right herein, other than for being selected as the winning entry of the competition.